 - Complications of myopia: These complications are based on the types of myopia, which are as follows:

-- High myopia: It is the severe condition, which has complications like retinal detachment, cataract and glaucoma.
+- High myopia: It is a severe condition including complications like retinal detachment, cataract and glaucoma.

 - Degenerative myopia: It is also called malignant myopia, which is a critical condition where the size of an eyeball increases very quickly.
 It has complications like retinal detachment, choroid neovascularization, glaucoma, strabismus and amblyopia.

 - Complications of hypermetropia: It includes complications like retinal detachment, strabismus, amblyopia etc.

 Terminologies for the complications that are caused by both myopia and hypermetropia are discussed below:

-- Retinal detachment: It is the condition, by which the retinal membrane separates or detaches from the back of the eye.
+- Retinal detachment is the condition, by which the retinal membrane separates or detaches from the back of the eye.

 - A cataract is a disease that causes the clouding of the eye lens.

-- Glaucoma: It is a major problem that damages the optic nerve that plays a crucial role in transferring the signals that convert from images by the retina.
+- Glaucoma is a major problem that damages the optic nerve that plays a crucial role in transferring the signals that convert from images by the retina.

-- Choroid neovascularization: It is the clinical condition, which causes the growth of abnormal blood vessels in the eye.
+- Choroid neovascularization is a clinical condition, which causes the growth of abnormal blood vessels in the eye.

-- Strabismus: It is the condition where an eye cannot move in the same direction while looking onto the object.
-This disease is also called “Crossed eye”.
+- Strabismus or “Crossed eye” is the condition where an eye cannot move in the same direction while looking at the object.

-- Amblyopia: Strabismus leads to amblyopia that is a medical condition also termed as “Lazy eye” and characterized by the diminished vision.
+- Strabismus leads to amblyopia which is a medical condition also termed as “Lazy eye” and characterized by diminished vision.

 Key Differences Between Myopia and Hypermetropia

 - Myopia and hypermetropia are sometimes interchangeable with the terms nearsightedness and farsightedness, respectively.

 - The characteristic difference between the two is the image formation, wherein the image forms in front of the retina in the myopic eye, and behind the retina in the hypermetropic eye.

 - The major effect is on the size of the eyeball, which increases in a myopic eye due to the decreases in focal length.
-Oppositely, the size of eyeball decreases in a hypermetropic eye, which increases the focal length.
-The focal length of a lens is inversely proportional to the size of the eyeball, i.e. when the size of eyeball increases, the focal length will decrease and vice versa.
+Oppositely, the size of the eyeball decreases in a hypermetropic eye, which increases the focal length.
+The focal length of a lens is inversely proportional to the size of the eyeball, i.e. when the size of the eyeball increases, the focal length will decrease and vice versa.